-self is configured with a URI to the resource created by the SCEF for the request
+self is configured with a URI to the resource created by the SCEF for the request.

 deliveryResult configured with one of the following status for confirmation:

 TRIGGERED: that the request for device triggering has been received and is accepted by the SCEF but has not yet been delivered.
-In this case the IN-CSE shall update the triggerStatus attribute of the <triggerRequest> to TRIGGER_TRIGGERED
+In this case the IN-CSE shall update the triggerStatus attribute of the <triggerRequest> to TRIGGER_TRIGGERED.

-General Exceptions:
+General Exceptions

 If the SCEF responds with one of the error response codes defined in clause 8.3, the IN-CSE shall update the triggerStatus attribute of the <triggerRequest> to TRIGGER_FAILED.